Nella Wants To Be A Voice Of Hope For Venezuela

 After graduating from high school in 2007, Nella moved to Caracas, Venezuela to study communications and music.
 Then, she applied to the Berklee College of Music in Boston, a pressure-cooker environment for singers.

-"In Berklee there are four thousand students.
+"In Berklee there are 4,000 students.
 One thousand of them are singers," Berklee faculty member Javier Limón says.
 As a Spanish guitarist, composer and producer who has worked with some of the biggest names in flamenco, Limón saw something special in Nella when he first heard her at the college.

 "In my opinion, the most valuable thing is the uniqueness, to be unique," Limón says.
 "Everybody sings amazing — perfect tune, perfect rhythm, perfect technique, whatever you want, any style.
 But to be original, to be different, to be someone special, that's what Nella had, and that's what she is now."

-Two years ago, Limón was hired to compose music for Iranian director Azghar Farhadí's film Everybody Knows starring Javier Bardem and Penélope Cruz.
+Two years ago, Limón was hired to compose music for Iranian director Asghar Farhadí's film Everybody Knows starring Javier Bardem and Penélope Cruz.
 Limón emailed Farhadí a link to a video of him and Nella singing the song "Fin de Fiesta."
-Farhadi loved the song and asked to hear Nella sing it over the phone.
+Farhadí loved the song and asked to hear Nella sing it over the phone.

 "So I did this song, and next thing I received a message saying that I had to go to Madrid, to not only record the songs of the movie but to also be part of this movie," Nella says.

-Note: A previous version of this story misspelled Iranian director Asghar Farhadí's name as Azghar.